mjotangi/Testable-PGx-Genes_Database/README.md

 Column Name                    | Description
 -----------                    | -----------
-Gene	                         | Name of the pharmacogenomic gene Genotype(s)	to be Tested       | Genotypes to be tested Therapeutic Area(s)            | List of therapeutic areas relevant to the drugs Associated Drug(s)	          | Drugs associated with the gene and genotype
+PGx Gene	                         | Name of the pharmacogenomic gene Genotype(s)	to be Tested       | Genotypes to be tested Therapeutic Area(s)            | List of therapeutic areas relevant to the drugs Associated Drug(s)	          | Drugs associated with the gene and genotype